 From glasses to tanks, Cachaça and its different uses

-In the late nineteenth and early twentieth century, Brazil wanted to participate in the global economic boom.
-A poor country devoid of heavy industry and the latest technology, it would base its rise on its natural resources: wood, coffee and sugar cane, of which it would become one of the biggest exporters.
-The big landowners, the “fazendeiros,” made sugar cane their main source of income and began to produce cachaça industrially (mostly in the states of São Paulo and Minas Gerais) where the biggest producers remain .
-Incidentally, this new financial power enabled them to gain a golden place in politics and lead the country as they pleased.
+Originally produced in a very traditional way, cachaça became one of the engines of Brazil’s economic boom from the beginning of the 20th century.
+In ancient times, this alcohol was very affordable and was even used as a transaction currency to buy other products, including slaves.
+In the late 19th and early 20th centuries, Brazil sought to participate in the global economic boom.
+As a poor country devoid of heavy industry and the latest technology, it based its rise on its natural resources: wood, coffee, and sugarcane, of which it became one of the biggest exporters.
+The big landowners, or “fazendeiros,” made sugarcane their main source of income and began to produce cachaça industrially, mostly in the states of São Paulo and Minas Gerais, where the biggest producers remain.
+Incidentally, this new financial power enabled them to gain sway in politics and influence the leadership of the country as they pleased.

 With the help of Caipirinha